Yuzvendra Chahal

-Yuzvendra Chahal (born 23 July 1990) is an Indian international cricketer who plays for the Indian cricket team in white ball cricket as a leg spin bowler.
-He plays for Haryana in domestic cricket and Rajasthan Royals in the Indian Premier League.
-He is a Right-arm leg break bowler.
-Chahal was the second player and first Indian to take a 6 wicket haul in T20I history.
+Yuzvendra Chahal (born 23 July 1990) is an Indian international cricketer who plays for the India national cricket team in white ball cricket as a leg spin bowler.
+He also represents Haryana in domestic cricket, Punjab Kings in the Indian Premier League, and Northamptonshire in County Championship.

+Chahal was the second player, and first Indian, to take a 6 wicket haul in T20I history.
 He was the first concussion substitute to be named man of the match in an international cricket match.
-He is a former chess player and represented India internationally in chess.
+He is a former chess player and represented India internationally.
+He was part of the Indian team which won the 2024 T20 World Cup; however, he did not feature in any of the matches during the tournament.

 Domestic career

 Chahal was first signed up by Mumbai Indians in 2011.
-He appeared in only 1 IPL game across three season and that was against Kolkata Knight Riders on 24 April but played in all matches in the 2011 Champions League Twenty20.
+He appeared in only 1 IPL game across three seasons and that was against Kolkata Knight Riders on 24 April but played in all matches in the 2011 Champions League Twenty20.
 He took 2 for 9 in 3 overs in the Final against Royal Challengers Bangalore, helping Mumbai defend the total of 139 and lift the title.
-At the 2014 IPL players auction, he was bought by the Royal Challengers for his base price of ₹ 10 lakh.
+At the 2014 IPL players auction, he was signed up by the Royal Challengers for his base price of ₹ 10 lakh.
 He got the Man of the Match award against Delhi Daredevils in IPL 2014.

 In January 2018, he was bought back by the Royal Challengers Bangalore in the 2018 IPL auction.
 In February 2022, he was bought by the Rajasthan Royals in the Mega auction for the 2022 Indian Premier League tournament.
 On 18 April 2022, in the IPL match against the Kolkata Knight Riders, Chahal took a hat-trick and a five-wicket haul.
+He became the first Indian to take 300 wickets in T20s during Rajasthan Royals' opening match of the 2023 Indian Premier League against the Sunrisers Hyderabad.

+In September 2023, Chahal signed for English side Kent County Cricket Club for the final three matches of the 2023 County Championship season after not being selected for India's Asia Cup and World Cup side.

+Chahal signed a short-term contract with Northamptonshire County Cricket Club in August 2024, taking 5/14 in his debut appearance for the club in the One-Day Cup against his former team, Kent.